 Bio:

-Jason is Associate Professor of Theology at Whitley College, bringing over 25 years of experience in theological education across four countries: Australia, Thailand, the United Kingdom, and New Zealand.
-His research and teaching span diverse areas, including theological aesthetics, public theology, ethics, reformed traditions, and religion in contemporary Australia.
+Jason is Associate Professor of Theology at Whitley College, with experience in theological education across four countries: Australia, Thailand, the United Kingdom, and New Zealand.
+His research brings Christian theology into conversation with the arts, public life, Reformed theology, and the diverse cultures of contemporary Australia and abroad.

-Jason is a prolific scholar whose recent publications include the T&T Clark Handbook of the Doctrine of Creation (Bloomsbury, 2024) and Imagination in an Age of Crisis: Soundings from the Arts and Theology (with Rod Pattenden; Pickwick, 2022), which was shortlisted for the 2023 Australian Christian Book of the Year Award.
-His earlier works include Hallowed be Thy Name: The Sanctification of All in the Soteriology of P. T. Forsyth (T&T Clark, 2013), Descending on Humanity and Intervening in History: Notes from the Pulpit Ministry of P. T. Forsyth (Pickwick, 2013), and Tikkun Olam – To Mend the World: A Confluence of Theology and the Arts (Pickwick, 2014).
+His recent books include the T&T Clark Handbook of the Doctrine of Creation (Bloomsbury, 2024) and Imagination in an Age of Crisis: Soundings from the Arts and Theology (with Rod Pattenden; Pickwick, 2022).
+Earlier monographs and edited volumes include Hallowed be Thy Name: The Sanctification of All in the Soteriology of P. T. Forsyth (T&T Clark, 2013), Descending on Humanity and Intervening in History: Notes from the Pulpit Ministry of P. T. Forsyth (Pickwick, 2013), and Tikkun Olam – To Mend the World: A Confluence of Theology and the Arts (Pickwick, 2014).

-Jason also serves as co-convenor of the Bible and Visual Art Programme for the Society of Biblical Literature International.
+He also co-convenes the Bible and Visual Art Programme for the Society of Biblical Literature International, fostering scholarship at the intersection of biblical studies, visual culture, and the arts.

 Qualifications: